 -

-Prepare rockfish Sprinkle each side of the Alaska rockfish with ½ Tbsp. of the taco seasoning.
+- Sprinkle each side of the Alaska rockfish with ½ Tbsp. of the taco seasoning.
 Hold covered under refrigeration until needed.
 One Serving: Grill or griddle 1 portion of Alaska rockfish 2-3 minutes on each side, turning carefully.

-Assemble and serve Per serving, mound 3 oz. of tortilla chips on a serving plate.
+- Per serving, mound 3 oz. of tortilla chips on a serving plate.
 Sprinkle with 1/3 cup of black beans, then flake the grilled fish evenly over the chips, then cover evenly with ½ cup of cheese.
 Place in hot oven or under salamander and cook until the cheese melts.
 Remove and evenly distribute 3 Tbsp. pico de gallo, 2 Tbsp. sour cream and 2 Tbsp. guacamole over the melted cheese.
 Garnish with 1 Tbsp. chopped cilantro.
 Serve.